craigspaeth/nap/README.md

 # Watches for file changes on a specific file and only re-compiles that package
 nap.watch assets, 'output/path/of/choice'

+# Packages files to public/assets and then pushes to to the assets folder in the my-bucket S3 bucket
+nap.watch assets, 'public/assets',
+  key: "KEY"
+  secret: "SECRET"
+  bucket:"my-bucket"
+  dir: "assets"
 ````

 ## Examples of nap asset objects